datacarpentry/astronomy-python/_episodes/04-select.md

 ![Scatter plot of right ascension and declination of selected stars in ICRS frame.](../fig/04-select_files/04-select_66_0.png)

-Here we can see why it was useful to transform these coordinates.
+This plot shows why it was useful to transform these coordinates to the GD-1 frame.
 In ICRS, it is more difficult to identity the stars near the centerline of GD-1.